lukey30443/Pong/README.md

 6. **Restarting the Game:**
    - To restart the game, you can simply refresh the web page in your browser.

+## Issues?

+- If there are any issues try trouble shooting these things:

+- Test in Different Browsers: Try running the game in different web browsers to see if the issue is specific to a particular browser.
+Sometimes, browser-specific behavior can affect mouse input.

+- Browser Extensions: Some browser extensions or plugins can interfere with mouse input on web pages.
+Try disabling browser extensions temporarily to see if they are causing the issue.

+- JavaScript Errors: Check the browser console for any JavaScript errors or warnings.
+If there are any errors related to the game's JavaScript code, they may be preventing proper execution.

 ## Gameplay Tips

 - Try to predict the ball's movement and position your paddle to intercept it.